Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 580 should perform much faster than the Radeon HD 5750 512MB overall. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 580 will be 161% faster than the Radeon HD 5750 512MB in general, due to its higher bandwidth. (explain)

-Pixel RateThe GeForce GTX 580 will be much (more or less 231%) more effective at anti-aliasing than the Radeon HD 5750 512MB, and also capable of handling higher resolutions without slowing down too much. (explain)
+Pixel RateThe GeForce GTX 580 will be quite a bit (more or less 231%) more effective at AA than the Radeon HD 5750 512MB, and also should be capable of handling higher screen resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison